Sumit-SC/Data-Science-Capstone-Project/Data-Science-Capstone-Project/README.md

     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+    └── app.py              <- Streamlit app to run a web app of the model.

 --------